Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 ***Admiral Sir William Caruthers***

-“Can we pursue?”
+"Can we pursue?"

-“...No sir.
+"...No sir.
 They’re dropping G-spikes as they go.
-If we try to go around, they’ll be outside the Farthrow field before we catch them.”
+If we try to go around, they’ll be outside the Farthrow field before we catch them."

-“...Alright.
+"...Alright.
 Move *Caledonia* forward, and get the HEAT over to those freighters.
-Maybe there’ll be a few survivors…”
+Maybe there’ll be a few survivors…"

 *There* was a forlorn optimism.
 The freighters had been boarded by the Hunters long before the fleet arrived, and remained firmly captured throughout.
 Though the Hunters had abandoned them in their retreat, Caruthers knew in his gut that the HEAT would find nothing but blood smears and gnawed bones over there.